lchen428/flask-TODO/README.md

 # flask-TODO
 This small project uses flask framework & sliqte database to manage a TODO list by sending HTTP request.
+And it has been tested with 100% code coverage.

 ## Get Started